 Once your phone scans the code, your computer will automatically sign you in and show your contacts.

 If you can’t download WhatsApp on your PC, you can access WhatsApp on the Web.
 This works identically to the PC version, except it’s a website instead of a downloadable app.

 Setting up WhatsApp in Chrome is even easier than on desktop.
-All you need to do is visit WhatsApp Web, then follow the steps as directed.
-These steps are identical to the desktop version, so check above for the full guide and screenshots.
+Visit WhatsApp Web, then follow the steps as directed.
+These steps are identical to the desktop version, so refer to the information above for the full guide and screenshots.

-Unfortunately, this web version of WhatsApp doesn’t contain all the features of the mobile app.
-For instance, you can’t make audio or vide calls via the web app.
+Unfortunately, this Web version of WhatsApp doesn’t contain all the features of the mobile app.
+For instance, you can’t make audio or video calls via the web app.
 You can’t export your Whatsapp chat history either.

 Learning What’s Up with WhatsApp

 If you like talking to people on WhatsApp but are not a big fan of mobile keyboards, you don’t have to be stuck on your phone all the time.
 Now you know how to put WhatsApp on your PC, whether it’s via the official desktop app or the Web.

 Our latest tutorials delivered straight to your inbox